UCBerkeleySETI/breakthrough/GettingStarted.md

 If not, pick up an astronomy textbook and do some background reading, or check out an astronomy course online.
 For example, lectures 1, 4, 11, and 21 from http://ircamera.as.arizona.edu/astr_250/class_syl.html may be useful.

+To get a feel for how the positions of objects on the sky change over time and from different locations, you might want to check out the free planetarium software, [Stellarium](https://stellarium.org/).

 ## BL science

 Now would be a good time, if you haven't done so already, to read through the basic strategy of the Breakthrough Listen search.
 The material at https://seti.berkeley.edu/listen/ starts on a basic level; click through pages 1 - 4, and it gets more in-depth as you go.
 You don't need to read page 5, which duplicates some of the material presented here.